jyleoxcino/ACIT-2911-Group-22/README.md

 3. OPTIONAL - Create Virtual Environment

-_this step isn't super important but term1 students will most likely do it in term 2_
+_this step isn't super important but term 1 students will eventually learn to do it in term2. also it's good practice to have your development environments in virtual environments in case of something messes up_

 Install Venv - Virtual Environment
 ```